john2408/Pyspark_Hyperopt_Forecasting/README.md

 This docker stack allows to train forecasting models using any Machine Learning (sklearn based) or Statistical Model with the help of **pypspark**.
 Moreover, hyperparameter optimization via the package **hyperopt** is also available.

+Currently **RandomForestRegression** and **XGBRegressor** can be used to train models using temporal cross validation and then make inferences based on the best model.

 Model training and management is done via **mlflow**.

 In order to reproduce the results initialize docker.
 If using WSL2: